zhinst/laboneq-applications/examples/guide-building-blocks.md

 result.cal_trace.q0.e
 ```

 Each of `create_experiment`, `compile_experiment` and `run_experiment` is a task.
-They are ordinary Python functions, but they provide some special hooks so that they can be incorporate into taskbooks and workflows later.
+They are ordinary Python functions, but they provide some special hooks so that they can be incorporate into workflows later.

 Like quantum operations, they can be inspected.
-Let's insepct the source code of the `create_experiment` task of the rabi to see how the rabi experiment is created.
+Let's inspect the source code of the `create_experiment` task of the rabi to see how the rabi experiment is created.
 You can inspect the source code of any task.

 ```{code-cell} ipython3
 # docstring